GU4124 Status and Inequality

 • If you need disability-related accommodations, let me know as soon as possible.
 You have the right to have your needs met.
 If you need accommodations, you should be registered with the Office of Disability Services (ODS) in 008 Milbank (212-854-2388, disability@columbia.edu).

 • Life happens.
-If you submit your work after the deadlines listed above and before the final class of the semester, you can still receive up to 90% of the original points.
-(But, don’t expect to receive comments.)
+If you submit your work after the deadlines listed above but before the final class of the semester, you can still receive up to 80% of the original points.
+Do not expect to receive comments.

 • Avoid using cell phones in class, which can prevent you or others from learning.
 In cases of emergencies, please take your phone outside.